Why Food Allergies are Becoming More Common

 The first theory, often called the hygiene hypothesis argues that the western lifestyle has become so hygienic that children aren’t given the opportunity to develop their immune system anymore.
 We develop our immune system when we’re exposed to germs and infections in our early infancy.
 If the immune system is weak, the system of the body that attacks allergens may overcompensate and react to harmless foods like peanuts or dairy giving children severe allergies.

 Another potential explanation centers on an argument against delayed exposure to foods commonly related to allergies.
-Parents are putting off feeding their children peanuts, shellfish, or other foods they might be allergic to for fear of allergic reactions.
+Parents are putting off feeding their children foods commonly associated with food allergies, such as, peanuts, shellfish, or for fear of allergic reactions.
 A recently completed study in England found increasing early exposure to peanuts could decrease children’s likelihood of having an allergic response.
 Because of this study, the American Academy of Pediatrics is in the process of revising their recommendations* on peanut consumption for children.

 The simplest explanation for the recent jump in allergy diagnosis is that we’re getting better at detecting allergies.
 As the quality and availability of healthcare increases, fewer allergies are going undiagnosed.
 Alternatively, there is a theory that many food allergies are the misdiagnosis of other medical conditions.